 Yet we do not heat our houses with hydrogen and we hardly see hydrogen cars on the road.
 Electrolysers for industrial applications have been on the market for some time, but their price point is too high to harvest green hydrogen on a large scale.
 Electrolysis is used for only five percent of global hydrogen production.
 “With steam reforming you pay about two euros per kilogram of hydrogen.
 With electrolysis, this cost is currently at least three times higher, depending on the scale,” Bart Onsia says.
 “This difference is not only explained by the efficiency of the process, because it also depends on the costs of the electricity, the distribution costs and the lack of scale.
 I am convinced that we can make electrolysers much smaller and more efficient.
 This will reduce the costs of green hydrogen production, making it competitive with the way hydrogen is produced now.”

 How can we make this process more efficient and what technological innovations do we need?
 There are a couple of options for industrial electrolysers.
 Let’s have a look at a large-scale, state-of-the-art alkaline electrolyser.
-A 5MW electrolyser contains about 170 electrolyser cells connected in series and can produce about a thousand metric tons of hydrogen per hour.
+A 5MW electrolyser contains about 170 electrolyser cells connected in series and can produce about 100 kilogram of hydrogen per hour.
 Each electrolyser cell consists of porous metal rings as electrodes, sometimes two meters in diameter.
 The electrodes in each cell are separated by a diaphragm or separator membrane.
 This separator passes the ions (OH- and K+ in this case) but stops the gasses from intermixing: you don’t want the produced hydrogen gas and oxygen gas to meet, as this would result in an explosive mixture.
 The critical reactions in the electrolyser cell take place at the surface of the electrodes, where three different phases - solid, liquid and gas – meet.

 Nanomesh: The area of a soccer field in a soda can